Revenue Development Foundation in Ghana

-RDF implements MCAS and transparency portal for the Minerals Commission
+RDF implements MCAS and the Online Repository Portal for the Minerals Commission

 The Ministry of Lands and Natural Resources in Ghana, in cooperation with the Australian High Commission to Ghana and RDF launched the Implementation of the License Administration System Project for the Mining Sector in Ghana in May 2015.